Notes on Lie symmetry group methods for differential equations: Reduction of order for ordinary differential equations

 with a two-parameter symmetry group generated by the two-dimensional Lie algebra $\lie$ of type $A_{2,3}$

 Theorem \ref{inherited} guarantees that integration is completed using two quadratures by reductions in the order of $\mathbf{v}_1$ (an ideal of $\lie$) first and then $\mathbf{v}_2$.
-We remark that apart from the special case $y''=K x^{-5}y^2$, which is obtained for $n=2$ from \eqref{EF-eq}, there are only two other values of the exponent $m$ in the equation $y''=K x^{m}y^2$ for which the symmetry algebra is a two-dimensional (rank-two) non-abelian one.
-They are $m=-15/7$ and $ m=-20/7$ (See \cite{Stephani1989} for classification details).
+We remark that apart from the special case

+which is obtained for $n=2$ from \eqref{EF-eq} , there are only two other values of the exponent $m$ in the equation $y''=K x^{m}y^2$ for which the symmetry algebra is a two-dimensional (rank-two) nonabelian one.
+They are $m=-15/7$ and $ m=-20/7$ (see \cite{Stephani1989} for classification details).
 For all values $m$ with $m\notin \curl{-5, -15/7, -20/7 }$, the symmetry algebra is one-dimensional and generated by the scaling symmetry $\mathbf{v}=x\gen x-(m+2)y\gen y$.